Discovering Invariant Neighborhood Patterns for Heterophilic Graphs: Introduction

-To overcome the challenges mentioned above, we propose a novel Invariant Neighborhood Pattern Learning (INPL) framework that aims to alleviate the distribution shifts on heterophilic graphs.
-Specifically, we propose the Adaptive Neighborhood Propagation (ANP) method to alleviate the neighborhood pattern distribution shifts problem on heterophilic graphs, where the Invariant Propagation layer is proposed to combine both the high-order and low-order neighborhood information.
-Adaptive Propagation is proposed to capture the adaptive neighborhood information.
-To alleviate the distribution shifts in unknown test environments, we propose Invariant Heterophilic Graph Learning (IHGL) to constrain the ANP, which learns invariant graph representation on heterophilic graphs.
-Specifically, we design the environment clustering module to learn multiple graph partitions, and the invariant graph learning module learns the invariant representation based on multiple graph partitions.
-We compare our {INPL} with many representative GNNs, the experimental results demonstrate the superiority of {INPL}, which proves that our {INPL framework} could address the bias issue and makes invariant prediction in unknown environments on heterophilic graphs.
-The contributions of this paper can be summarized as follows: \begin{itemize} \item We study a novel bias problem caused by neighborhood distribution shifts, where neighborhood pattern distributions always vary on heterophilic graphs. \item We design a scalable framework Invariant Neighborhood Pattern Learning to alleviate unknown distribution shifts on heterophilic graphs, which learns invariant representation for each node and makes invariant predictions on various unknown test environments.

-\item We conduct experiments on 11 real-world heterophilic graphs, and the results show that INPL could achieve state-of-the-art performance for learning on large heterophilic graphs.
+This paper presents Invariant Neighborhood Pattern Learning (INPL) framework that aims to alleviate the distribution shifts on non-homophilous graphs.
+Specifically, we propose the Adaptive Neighborhood Propagation (ANP) module to capture the adaptive neighborhood information and Invariant Non-Homophilous Graph Learning (INHGL) module to constrain the ANP and learn invariant graph representation on non-homophilous graphs.
+Our contributions can be summarized as follows: (1) We study a novel bias problem caused by neighborhood pattern distribution shifts on non-homophilous graphs.
+(2) We design a scalable framework Invariant Neighborhood Pattern Learning (INPL) to alleviate unknown distribution shifts on non-homophilous graphs, which learns invariant representation for each node and makes invariant predictions on various unknown test environments.
+(3) We conduct experiments on eleven real-world non-homophilous graphs, and the results show that INPL could achieve state-of-the-art performance for learning on large non-homophilous graphs.